ncatlab/nlab-content/pages/1/0/0/0/1/content.md

 ## Using the $n$Lab
  {#TermsOfUse}

 One goal of the $n$Lab is to help make information widely available and usefully related to other information.
-In this users and contributors are expected to follow traditional academic practice: <a style="text-align: right;color: white" href="http://www.forfait-mobile.info" rel="dofollow" title="forfait mobile">comparateur forfait mobile</a>
+In this users and contributors are expected to follow traditional academic practice:

 * Using content obtained from the $n$Lab in your publications is free and encouraged if you acknowledge the source, as usual.
 Because $n$Lab pages can change, in citing a page you should point to a specific version of it.
 You can find a list of all the versions of a page by clicking on the **History** link at the bottom of the page itself.